jtonic/apps-ap/readme.md

     Mustache - as templating engine for integrating with knockout CoffeeScript - for Javascript object orientation
-    Compass/SAAS - for simplification of the CSS
+    Compass/SAAS - for simplification of the CSS MongoDb storage for a easy implememtation of the REST CRUD services

 Notes:
     REST services could be provided by java JAX-RS support in WL - JERSEY